kyhau/docker-notebook/docker-backup.md

     1. Certificates and keys:  The certificates, public keys, and private keys that are used for mutual TLS communication
     1. Images content:  The images you push to DTR.
-This can be stored on the file system of the node running DTR, or other storage system, depending on the configuration
+This can be stored on the file system of the node running DTR, or other storage system, depending on the r

 ### Backup a DTR node